apinet/lit-line/README.md

 npm i lit-line@latest
 ```

-Once installed, you only have to import the desired component and you are good to go.
+Once installed, you only have to import the component and you are good to go.

 ```js
 import "lit-line";
 ```

 :::tip[About version management]
 It is not recommended to use the `@latest` suffix, as a major release could break your application.
-Instead, use a fixed version such as `0.3.0`.
+Instead, use a fixed version such as `0.3.1`.
 :::

 ## quick start